Stargirl has now completed its freshman season, so we thought we’d play a game of 101 fun facts.

 Rex used a drug called Miraclo to enhance his abilities.

-#20: Matt Harris Is Actually Matthew Tyler In The Comics
+#20: Matt Harris Is Matthew Tyler In The Comics

-In the comics, however, Matthew Tyler is actually a robot created from Rex Tyler’s DNA.
+In the comics, however, Matthew Tyler is a robot created from Rex Tyler’s DNA.

 #21: Hawkman Almost Appeared

-It’s been no secret that Hawkman was a member of the original JSA.
-However, did you know he actually almost had a cameo?
-As point 21 of our 101 Fun Facts, we wanted to include this one because it was simply fascinating.
+It’s no secret that Hawkman is a member of the original Justice Society.
+However, did you know he almost had a cameo?
+As point 21 of our 101 Fun Facts, it is one point we did not want to leave out.

-In an interview on Facebook, the actors behind the ISA revealed there were multiple versions of the opening OG JSA versus ISA fight (in the pilot) shot but some scenes didn’t end up in the final episode.
-One of those scenes happened to be a cameo from Hawkman.
+In an interview on Facebook, the actors behind the Injustice Society revealed there were multiple versions of the opening battle.
+Some scenes didn’t end up in the final episode, and one of these happened to be a cameo from Hawkman.

-From what the actors recalled, Hawkman was supposed to fly past Pat as he runs into the house to find Sylvester.
-However, the shot was cut.
+From what the actors remember, Hawkman was supposed to fly past Pat as he enters the house.
 If we had to guess, the reason was to show only JSA members who would later get successors in the form of Courtney, Yolanda, Rick, and Beth.

 #22: Sylvester Never Came Back To Life

-For fact 22 of our 101 fun facts is the biggest surprise that we got at the end of the first season which was the return of Sylvester Pemberton.
-While it’s up in the air as to whether it really is Starman, it should be noted that Sylvester is very much dead in the comics and doesn’t come back from the dead the way other characters have.
+Fact 22 of our 101 fun facts is the biggest surprise of Season 1; the return of Sylvester Pemberton.
+It is up in the air whether it is Starman.
+However, Sylvester is very much dead in the comics and doesn’t come back.

-During the virtual New York Comic Con panel, Geoff Johns stated that we will get an inkling of what role Sylvester will play during the second season premiere.
+During the virtual New York Comic-Con panel, Geoff Johns states we’ll discover Sylvester’s role during the Season 2 premiere.

 Onto fact 23 of our 101 fun facts!

-Throughout Season 1, we see Courtney come up with the conclusion that her father was Starman.
-However, her heart is shattered when Sam Kurtis suddenly shows up after 10 years and he cons her out of her beloved locket.
+Throughout Season 1, we see Courtney concludes her father is Starman.
+However, her heart shatters when Sam Kurtis suddenly shows up after ten years.
+He then cons her out of her locket.
 This moment makes her realise that Pat was always more of a father to her.

-In the comics that succeed Stars and S.T.R.I.P.E, Sam does return but is in prison.
-Courtney confronts him over his crimes and work with the Royal Flush Gang where she denounces herself that she is no longer his daughter.
+In the comics that succeed Stars and S.T.R.I.P.E., Sam returns but is in prison.
+Courtney confronts him over his crimes and association with the Royal Flush Gang.
+She denounces herself as his daughter.

 #24: The ISA Never Tried To Brainwash The Adults Of America

-If you’re familiar with the Stars and S.T.R.I.P.E comic series, you may recall that the ISA’s plan was to brainwash children.
+If you’re familiar with Stars and S.T.R.I.P.E., you may recall the ISA’s plan to brainwash children.

-However, in the show, the plan is to control the brains of the adults in at least five states of America.
-When Henry Jr is killed during a fight, his father believes he absorbed his son’s powers which makes him stronger than before.
+In the show, the plan is to control the brains of the adults in five states of America.
+When Henry Jr dies, his father absorbs his son’s powers.

-Because of this added power, Brainwave’s range expands allowing him to control 100 million adults across 25 states.
-However, of all these people 25% were to die because their minds would prompt them to resist Brainwave’s control.
+Brainwave’s range expands, allowing him to control 100 million adults across twenty-five states.
+However, of all these individuals, 25% were to die because their minds would prompt them to resist Henry’s control.

-#25: Courtney Takes The Items Of The JSA Members That Were Present During The Fight In The Opening Sequence Of The Pilot Episode (Except One)
+#25: Courtney Takes The Items Of The JSA Members That Were Present During The Fight In The Pilot Episode

 For fact 25 of our 101 fun facts, we have this doozy.
 During the early episodes of the season, Courtney ‘steals’ the JSA suits of many of the dead members.
 However, there’s a little more to this than you might think.